 Veteran corporate lawyer David Carter puts it more eloquently: “You have to be quite Socratic about things,” the Ashurst partner says.
 “You have to know when you don’t know anything, when you are bluffing and therefore need to say something to get off the phone [with the client] and get on the phone with someone who knows the law better than you in that area.”

-Think of Asda’s proposed merger with Sainsbury’s, or Uber Eats reportedly trying to gobble up Deliveroo.
-Both present a potential competition law problem, which requires a lawyer who does nothing but antitrust to consider how it might -- or might not -- get past the regulator.
+Think of Asda’s proposed merger with Sainsbury’s, or Uber Eats trying to partner up Deliveroo.
+Both present a potential competition law problem, which requires a lawyer who does nothing but antitrust to consider how it might - or might not - get past the regulator.

 “There might be an environmental issue; there might be a tax issue; there might be a pension issue.
 There might be a cross-border foreign law aspect to the transaction.
 You’re not meant to know all the law,” Carter assures Verdict.
 In that sense, corporate lawyers act as a bridge between the client and a technical specialist without the birds-eye view of where the deal is at and what might be holding it up.
 They’re also the men and women who try to find ways around legal barriers -- it’s no good simply telling executives that what they want to achieve is against the law.